 Total cash fund revenue subject to TABOR was \$2.67 billion in FY 2021-22, an increase of 19.0 percent from the prior fiscal year.
 Approximately 72 percent of the overall increase was driven by severance collections increasing \$310.3 million year-over-year.
-In FY 2022-23, cash fund revenue is projected to decrease by 2.0 percent to \$2.61 billion, followed by a 0.7 percent increase in FY 2023-24, and 4.8 percent growth in FY 2024-25.
+In FY 2022-23, cash fund revenue is projected to increase by 3.9 percent to \$2.77 billion, followed by a 4.0 percent decrease in FY 2023-24, and 6.8 percent growth in FY 2024-25.

-As compared to the September forecast, revenue came in higher than estimated, largely the result of greater than expected severance revenue while most other categories were below expectations by comparatively small margins.
-For FY 2022-23, revenue is forecast higher than the September forecast by \$21.5 million, or 0.8 percent, with an upward revision to severance tax revenue driving most of the increase with a decrease in transportation and miscellaneous cash funds offsetting some of those gains.
-Forecast revenue for FY 2023-24 is revised up by \$27.5 million, 1.1 percent, as a result of increased severance tax revenue predicated on oil prices remaining higher slightly longer than anticipated in the September forecast.
-However, there is some downward pressure miscellaneous cash fund revenue due to slowing economic activity similar to the case in FY2022-23.
+As compared to the March forecast, revenue came in higher than estimated, largely the result of severance and transportation tax revenue while most other cash fund streams were close to previous expectations.
+For FY 2022-23, revenue is forecast higher than the March forecast by \$78.5 million, or 2.9 percent, with an upward revision to severance tax revenue driving the majority of the increase.
+Forecast revenue for FY 2023-24 is revised down by \$22.7 million, 0.8 percent, because of decreased miscellaneous cash funds as a result of legislative changes more than offsetting transportation revenue increases as SB21-260 fees roll off.
+Expectations were also revised down for FY 2024-25 by \$0.4 million from the prior forecast as increased transportation and severance tax revenue expectations are offset by losses in miscellaneous cash funds.